 Criteria JORC Code explanation Commentary Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 The Campoona Shaft deposit was sampled by 40 reverse circulation (RC) holes (3,538m) and 6 triple tubed diamond drill (DD-HQ3) holes (516.9m).
 RC holes were drilled in an orientation so as to hit the mineralisation as close to orthogonal to the strike direction as possible.
 Due to the steep dip of the deposit it is not practical to intersect the deposit orthogonally down dip.
 Face sample hammers were used and all samples collected dry and riffle split after passing through the cyclone.
 For RC and DD holes down hole surveys were taken at the collar (6m) and at 30m, then every 30m to EOH.
 DD holes were drilled for graphite samples to be used for metallurgical extraction.
 No core orientation was achieved due to the softness of the ore.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Shaft area.
+Surface RC sampling was acceptable with no wet sampling in the drilled Shaft area.
 The RC rig sampling systems are routinely cleaned to minimize the opportunity for contamination; drilling methods are focused on sample quality and recovery.
+DD-HQ3 drilling methods were used to maximize the core recovery, with the tube splits being pumped out.
+Core runs were limited to 1.5m.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
 Geological logging is completed for all holes.
 Geological logging consisted of coding of intervals with occasional long hand descriptions being undertaken.
 Logging is both qualitative and quantitative depending on field being logged.
 All diamond core was logged and photographed and stored in sheds.
 Diamond drilling recovery information was collected for 5 of the 6 drilled diamond holes.
 Recovery was greater than 95% in all but the first hole drilled.
 In this hole 15% of core was lost over the entire length of the hole.